How do storm ponds work?

 Do not dump garbage in a storm pond

-The storm ponds are not designed to handle garbage.
+Storm ponds are not designed to handle garbage.
 Please place garbage in bins or take waste to a landfill.
-Visit our Sorting Central page (http://cuinc.ca/sorting-central/) to learn about the proper recycling or disposal of an item.
+Visit Sorting Central to learn how to properly dispose of an item.

 Dispose of hazardous waste properly